Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 This is known as double materiality.
 Companies must examine how ESG risks and opportunities affect their operations and how they, in turn, impact the environment and society at large.

-Venn diagram on the concept of double materiality: financial materiality on one side, environmental/social materiality
+Venn diagram on the concept of double materiality: financial materiality on one side, environmental/social materiality in esg reporting

 To identify your company’s material ESG issues, you can: